1-201/INF452-Midterm/README.md

      * Examples of Scenarios Not Accounted For:
        * Example 1: Abbreviations e.g. Fruits (e.g. Apples)
        * Example 2: Decimal Points e.g. The temperature was 23.5 degrees.
 It was a warm day.
+4. The code preserves the original spacing in the sentences.
+   * If you want to remove leading and trailing whitespace from each sentence, add the following line in line 29:
+     ```python
+     sentence = sentence.strip()  # Remove leading/trailing whitespace
+     ```
+   * After adding this line, an input like:
+     ```plaintext
+     This is a sentence.
+That has a lot of space.
+     ```
+     *will turn into*:
+     ```plaintext
+     This is a sentence.
+That has a lot of space.
+     ```
-4. Exit Conditions: The program will exit if the user types <code>no</code> when asked if they want to check another essay or if they select the exit option <code/>6</code> from the choice.
+5. Exit Conditions: The program will exit if the user types <code>no</code> when asked if they want to check another essay or if they select the exit option <code/>6</code> from the choice.

 ## Considerations
 1. The reading time is based on an average reading speed of 275 words per minute.